-He married Lucy Davenport Smith, the dau of William Smith (son of Col. William Rowley Smith and Lucy Steptoe Blackwell) and Mary Glascock, (dau. of Aquilla Swan Glascock and Susanna Lake,) on 12 Dec.
+He married Lucy Davenport Smith, the dau of William Smith (son of Col. William Rowley Smith and Lucy Steptoe Blackwell) and Mary Glascock, (dau.
+Of Aquilla Swan Glascock and Susanna Lake,) on 12 Dec.
 1867, Lucy's 21st birthday, at her home, "Chelsea."
 They lived in his parents home in Upperville until 1875 when they moved to "Montana," near Delaplane.
+969 970 one or both of these.